 - Gently peel the shells from the eggs.
 Slice eggs in half length-wise.

 - Remove the yolks and place them in a small mixing bowl.
-Add mayo, mustard, sugar, salt and pepper.
+Add mayo, mustard, pickle relish, salt and pepper.
 Mix together until creamy and fluffy.

 - Fill piping tool with yolk mixture.
 Fill each boiled egg white half with yolk mixture.

-- When all the eggs are filled, sprinkle with smoked paprika, chives, and bacon.
+- When all the eggs are filled, sprinkle with chives and bacon.
 Garnish by standing one sweet gherkin coin on its edge in the filling.

 A Southern Discourse is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.